 - In a large nonstick skillet, heat oil over medium heat.
 Brown chicken on both sides; remove from pan.

 - Add broth to skillet; increase heat to medium-high.
-Cook, stirring to loosen browned bits from pan.
-Stir in the remaining ingredients.
-Return to a boil.
+Cook 1-2 minutes, stirring to loosen browned bits from pan.
+Stir in remaining ingredients; bring to a boil.
 Reduce heat; simmer, uncovered, 5 minutes, stirring occasionally.

 - Return chicken to pan.
 Cook, covered, 5-8 minutes or until pasta is tender and a thermometer inserted in chicken reads 170°.
 Yield: 4 servings.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.